Platt Brothers: Products

-Jacquard Loom manufactured by Platt Brothers of Oldham.
+Loom manufactured by Platt Brothers of Oldham.
 Loom is on display at Queen Street Mill Textile Museum, Harle Syke, Burnley.

 Textile manufacturing involves converting of three types of fibre into yarn, then fabric, then textiles.
 These are then fabricated into clothes or other artefacts.
 Cotton was the most important natural fibre, but there was a sizeable Worsted industry in neighbouring West Yorkshire.
 Cotton was harvested, ginned and transported Britain in bales.
 At the factories the bales were broken open, the fibres were willowed and scutched before being carded.
 The carded fibres were combed, drawn, slubbed and roved before they were ready to be spun.
 Spinning was done on a spinning mule.
 Before mechanisation each process was done by hand, but as 19th progressed mechanisation was introduced.
 From 1857, Platts supplied the complete range of spinning and weaving machinery.
 It surpassed Dobson & Barlow of Bolton in size in 1854.
 Platts constructed looms for export from 1857.
 Platts introduced successive models of carding machines, roving frames and self-acting mules in 1868, 1886 and 1900.
 The self-acting mule was the basis of the company's success being faster, longer and more productive than those of their rivals.
 Workmen in Platts became shareholders in the Oldham Limiteds mills on the late 1860s ensuring Platt machinery was purchased.

 After a record year in 1896, the company faced competition from new ring spinning frames, an alternative technology suited to coarse counts.
 Their competitors were Howard & Bullough of Accrington and Tweedales and Smalley of Rochdale.
 Platts also supplied plans for mills and the fitters to install them.